-Students wishing to see an off-campus medical provider (such as a physician, dentist, or optometrist) are encouraged to contact the center for referral information.
-Students enrolled in the Student Health Insurance Plan (SHIP) must first be seen at SHC to be referred to an outside specialist.
+Students seeking a referral to an off-campus medical provider are encouraged to contact their insurance company for referral information to receive the most benefit from their coverage.
+Students enrolled in the Student Health Insurance Plan (SHIP) must first be seen at the SHC to be referred to an outside specialist.

 All registered students have access to the off-site Pep-RN Nurse Advice Line 24 hours a day, seven days a week by calling (800) 413-0848.
-The nurse line is staffed with registered nurses who can help students determine if they need to seek medical care, understand their medications or medical procedures, or learn ways to stay healthy.
+Staffed with registered nurses, the nurse line can help students determine if they need to seek medical care, understand their medications or medical procedures, or learn ways to stay healthy.